-TIP: As shown in Figure 3-7 (red frame) for line 1 and 2, setting Output Enable to 100% is a common mistake which degrades the tool accuracy.
+TIP: As shown in the previous figure for line 1 and 2, setting Output Enable to 100% is a common mistake which degrades the tool accuracy.

-• Term Disable

-Set DCI or IOB33 OCT to disabled (DCITERMDISABLE) when not in use in the fabric.
-Enter the percentage of time the DCI or ICT termination is disabled.

-• IBUF Disable

-Set HSTL/SSTL IBUF to low power idle (IBUFDISABLE) when not in use in the fabric.
-Enter the percentage of time the IBUF is disabled.

-• Output Load

-Enter the power factor for the board and other external capacitance driven by the outputs in the module.

-• External Termination

-When not using the available on-chip termination you can use XPE to calculate the power supplied by the Xilinx device to off-chip components such as external board termination resistor networks.
+- Term Disable: Set DCI or IOB33 OCT to disabled (DCITERMDISABLE) when not in use in the fabric.
+Enter the percentage of time the DCI or ICT termination is disabled. - IBUF Disable: Set HSTL/SSTL IBUF to low power idle (IBUFDISABLE) when not in use in the fabric.
+Enter the percentage of time the IBUF is disabled. - Output Load: Enter the power factor for the board and other external capacitance driven by the outputs in the module. - External Termination: When not using the available on-chip termination you can use XPE to calculate the power supplied by the Xilinx device to off-chip components such as external board termination resistor networks.
 Multiple termination types are supported for I/Os configured as outputs.
 External input terminations are not supported, because calculations often require details of the driver side but these details are not available to XPE.